 So God created man in his own image, in the image of God he created him; male and female he created them.
 (Genesis 1:27 ESV)

 Complementarianism is a biblical concept.
-It simply means that men and women have equal relationship to God but different roles in the service of God.
+It simply means that men and women have equal relationship to God but complementary roles in the service of God.
 First, we see clearly in Scripture that men and women have equal relationship to God as they are both created in his image.

 We are both in the image of God, and we have been so since the very first day that God created us.
 “In the image of God he created him; male and female he created them” (Genesis 1:27).
 Nowhere does the Bible say that men are more in God’s image than women.
-Men and women share equally in the tremendous privilege of being in the image of God. -Wayne Grudem
+Men and women share equally in the tremendous privilege of being in the image of God.-Wayne Grudem

 - Both Adam and Eve were created in God’s image, equal before God as persons and distinct in their manhood and womanhood (Gen 1:26-27, 2:18).